How to set yourself up for a successful game localization project

 But to win the hearts of local players, you need to be prepared for the localization and take into consideration a lot of linguistic and cultural nuances:

 Hope this information helps you make a decision and enter a new market without experiencing potential pitfalls or mistakes.
-If you’re looking for professional localization services,
+If you’re looking for professional localization services, drop us a line, and we’ll discuss the aspects of Brazilian culturalization relevant to your game.

 Some Asian countries are absolute global leaders in the gaming industry: for instance, China, Japan, and South Korea are all in the top 4 by revenue after the US.
 Other markets (Southeast Asia and the Middle East) are some of the most rapidly growing ones, especially in the sector of mobile gaming.